 Things to do in Chicago Jan.
 18-24: The Mix

-The Chicago International Puppet Theater Festival, a play starring Dana Delaney and a ‘Ted Lasso’ star’s comedy shows are among the entertainment highlights of the week ahead.
+The Chicago International Puppet Theater Festival, a play starring Dana Delany and a ‘Ted Lasso’ star’s comedy shows are among the entertainment highlights of the week ahead.

 Theater